Cochrane peer review policy

 4 Peer review checklists

 Cochrane peer review checklists can be used and modified as needed.
-It is not a requirement for CRGs to use these checklists, but please see below for the sections and statements that are mandatory and must be sent to all peer reviewers.
+It is not a requirement for CRGs to use these checklists, but some sections and statements are mandatory and must be sent to all peer reviewers (see below).
 These checklists provide a structured series of questions to guide peer reviewers through the process and provide structured peer review feedback.
 Guided peer review can be especially helpful to less experienced peer reviewers or for people undertaking named peer review.
-The following checklists are available from the Editorial Resources Committee website, and will be updated from time to time:
+The following checklists are available, and will be updated from time to time:

 • External peer review of protocols